-Nike in 2015 won the bid against Adidas and officially became the next exclusive provider of uniforms to NBA.
+Nike in 2015 won the bid against Adidas and officially became the next exclusive provider of uniforms to the NBA.
 And why not???

-Let The Versus Begin!
+Let The Adidas Vs Nike Begin!

 Over the years I have realised that Adidas puts quality over quantity.
 Customer satisfaction is important for them and probably this is the factor that made me cheat on Nike.
 Adidas in the past has talked to the athletes and made shoes according to their preferences and comfort.
 Awww…

-The game-changing point for Adidas was the innovation of Y-3 series.
+The game-changing point for Adidas was the innovation of its Y-3 series.
 Y-3 is not just about re-evaluating sportswear but also redefining material.
 It uses boost technology in their shoes.

 Wondering what boost technology is?
 Relax, I am coming to the point!